bigstupidx/Arian-Game/README.md

 # Arian-Game
-Main repository of Arian Game.
+The main repository for development of Arian´s game.